nsantantonio/Bilinear/README.md

 # Bilinear

-Fit bilinear models using AMMI or GGE and make 2D and 3D biplots.
+Fit bilinear models using AMMI (Additive Main effects Multiplicative Interaction) or GGE/SREG (Genotype and Genotype by Environment /Sites REGression) and make 2D and 3D biplots.
 Also tests for the number of significant dimensions of GxE using a parameteric bootstrap test method suggested by Forkman and Piepho (2014).

 See 'Bilinear examples.R' for a tutorial of use.  ```Bilinear vx.x.R``` contains the relevant functions, namely ```Bilinear()``` to fit model and ```BBplot()``` to plot 2D and 3D biplots.

 ### Plant Breeders Disclaimer
-It is this author's opinion that GGE type models are more difficult to interpret than AMMI, as the genotypic main effect will be present in one or more of the remaining dimensions of the residual matrix, but not necessarily the first (largest) dimension (e.g. when Var(GxE) > Var(G)).
+It is this author's opinion that GGE type models are more difficult to interpret than AMMI type models, as the genotypic main effect will be present in one or more of the remaining dimensions of the residual matrix, but not necessarily the first (largest) dimension (e.g. when Var(GxE) > Var(G)).
 Therefore, I recommend using AMMI type models, as both genotype and environment main effects are removed from the residuals before GxE effects are assessed.
-GGE type models are provided as a freely available resource for those who want to use them.
+However, GGE type models are provided here as a freely available resource for those who want to use them.
 The ```decorateGGE``` option of BBplot will draw the mega-environment delineations suggested by Yan et al. (2000).

 ## Known issues to be addressed